leo3065/BrickBuilder/feature_plan.md

 - [x] Buttons/Widgets for rotating to 6 main views (front, back, top, bottom, left, right), to the isometric view, as well as for rotating views in 30 degrees increment around X, Y, and Z axis.
 - [x] When in placing mode, showing a preview of the brick block to be placed.
 - [x] Allowing selecing the color of the brick blocks, both before building and after building.
-- [ ] Allowing section view of the model, especially vewing blocks under a selected layer.
+- [ ] Allowing section view of the model, especially viewing blocks under a selected layer.
 Makes it easy to go though layers.
 - [ ] Multi-select function for various operations, such as moving, removing, and color changing.
 - [x] Adding a color palette manu for brick colors.
 - [ ] Ability to add custom colors to the palette.